-To be eligible for the Fulton Nassau Crossroads program, a property must be located on Fulton Street between Broadway to of Businesses
+To be eligible for the Fulton Nassau Crossroads program, a property must be located on Fulton Street between Broadway to

-In the 3rd quarter 2013, LMDC staff met with the New York City assigned new staff to oversee this project.
-Meetings focused on compliance issues and the status of grant application approvals.
+In the 4th quarter 2013, LMDC staff met with the New York City assigned staff who oversee this Fulton Corridor Incentive program.
+Meetings focused on outstanding compliance issues related to \$6.5 million in City reimbursement requests that are under review and the status of grant application approvals.